Mechanic Agent Skills

 ```

-You should see a `mechanic-task-writer` file or directory.
+You should see `mechanic-task-writer` and `mechanic-cli` files or directories.
 If you installed at the project level, check `.agents/skills/` in your project directory instead.

 {% endtab %}